 Infernal Cinders‘ secondary effect is interesting, since it brings an already decent trinket up to being insanely good if enough raid members also have one equipped.
-We’ve included on the graph a simulation of five melee all using the trinket (yourself plus four friends).
+We’ve included on the graph a simulation of three melee all using the trinket (yourself plus two friends).
 In this best-case scenario, even the LFR version of the trinket is better than most other choices.

-Even by itself, Infernal Cinders is by far the best for best trinket choice this tier.
+Even by itself, Infernal Cinders is by far one of the best trinket choices this tier.
 If a couple other melee in your raid have it, even better.